sornas/site-v2/website/pages/gamejam_en.md

 <img src="/static/img/logga.png" alt="LiU Game Jam" id="gamejam-logo">
 <h1>Syltprovning</h1>
 Get ready for our upcoming event, Syltprovning!
-We will for the first time ever the 20th April 5:15pm arrange a Syltprovning!
+The 20th April at 5:15 PM we will for the first time ever arrange a Syltprovning!
 This event is aimed at you who are curious about game jams, but are unsure where to begin.
 It is also an opportunity for experienced jammers to share their experiences and be nostalgic about jams that have been.

 The event will be composed of a short presentation where we present what a jam is, how our jams work, and some anecdotes from old jammers.